panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 commentsThreadId: javascript-type-checking-typeof-instanceof
 ---

 JavaScript's dynamic typing is good and bad at the same time.
 It's good because you don't have to indicate the variable's type.
-It's bad because you can never be sure what type the variable has.
+It's bad because you can never be sure about the variable's type.

 `typeof` operator determines the 5 common types in JavaScript: